What kind of business are you?

 If a small business needs money quickly, a merchant cash advance could be a helpful solution.

-A merchant cash advance (MCA) is a financial product that is an alternative to traditional loans.
-Instead of using interest rates, MCA providers take a percentage of daily or, more rarely, weekly sales until you repay the advance.
-This type of financing has become more popular because of its flexible repayments and quick approval.
-In fact, merchant cash advance same day funding is one of the biggest advantages for small businesses.
+A merchant cash advance (MCA) is a financial product that is an alternative form of business financing.
+Instead of using typical financing rates, MCA providers take a percentage of daily or, more rarely, weekly sales until you remit the advance.
+This type of financing has become more popular because of its flexible remittance and quick approval.
+In fact, merchant cash advance same-day funding is one of the biggest advantages for small businesses.

 While merchant cash advances offer some significant advantages, they are also a riskier, more expensive form of getting needed cash for your business.
 You should know how much it will cost and how it works to determine if it’s worth the risk.
-Speaking with loan experts, like the ones at Llama Loan, is essential in finding out if a Merchant Cash Advance is right for you, or if a different loan option suits you business needs.
+Speaking with funding specialist, like the ones at Llama Loan, is essential in finding out if a Merchant Cash Advance is right for you, or if a different funding option suits your business needs.

 What is a Merchant Cash Advance?

-A merchant cash advance is a cash advance on your future sales, which you repay by having a percentage of your daily or weekly sales go to the lender automatically.
+A merchant cash advance is upfront working capital, that is funded to a business in exchange for future sales and is remitted by having a percentage of your daily or weekly sales go to the funder automatically.

 Merchant cash advances don’t have limits to what they are allowed to be used for, which means they can be helpful for taking advantage of time-sensitive opportunities or getting a sum of cash for an immediate need.

-Some scenarios where an MCR can be ideal include if the business:
+Some scenarios where an MCA can be ideal include if the business:

 • Needs money quickly to cover surprise expenses or growth opportunities

-• Is seasonal and has fluctuating sales that could make fixed payments difficult
+• Is seasonal and has fluctuating sales that could make fixed remittance difficult

 • Owner doesn’t have good credit

-• Has a lot of debit and credit card transactions
+• Has a lot of debit and credit transactions

 • Does not have collateral